 Authentication using PayPal now requires using a "verified account".
 Please see https://www.paypal.com/webapps/mpp/security/verification-faq for more information.
 There may be some limitations for users outside of the United States.
 Consider using Tox if so.

 - Send me a $1 USD personal payment as a "Gift" from your verified account to my PayPal account using "firstname.lastname@example.org" as the email address to send the funds to.
 If you use a "purchase payment", I will not refund your $1.
 Pay attention.

 - In the "Subject:" field, let me know you wish for me to sign your key.

 - In the "Message:" field, give me your email address, your key id and your PayPal transaction number.

 - Send a signed and encrypted email to email@example.com letting me know you've done so, and make sure that your email is signed with the key you wish to have signed.

-- After I have received the dollar and your signed email, I will sign your key and send the dollar back to you.
+- After I have received the dollar, your signed email, and have verified your PayPal account, I will sign your key and send the dollar back to you.

 My key, pub 1024D/8086060F 2004-09-18 Aaron Toponce <firstname.lastname@example.org> is in the "Strong Set".
 Statistics on my key.